tricoupler/CrowGame-GE2-Assignment/readme.md

 Video Demo:
 Primary research: https://youtube.com/shorts/xztPugdqSNc
 I learned that crows are very smart and chill creatures.
+The simulation does not feature crows flapping their wings, which they do in reality.

 The crows are boids who follow a path.
 Once bread spawns, the crows rush to it using seeking behaviour.